clij/clij2-docs/reference_saveAsTIF.md

 Pulls an image from the GPU memory and saves it as TIF to disc.

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

+### saveAsTIF often follows after
+* <a href="reference_maximumZProjection">maximumZProjection</a> (1)

 ### Usage in ImageJ macro
 ```
 Ext.CLIJ2_saveAsTIF(Image input, String filename);